 Interns are required to participate in a program development project.
 They will have both didactics and planning meetings.
-For the 2023-2024 year, the program development project will be developing a therapy group for adolescent girls to be delivered in the Behavioral Health Pavilion Outpatient Clinic.
-Dr. Chad McWhinnie will serve as advisor for this effort.
+For the 2024-2025 year, the program development project has yet to be selected.
+Once the faculty of the department has identified a project, the manual will be updated.